 Research

-John has conducted and published research on a variety of topics, most commonly in the areas of organizational behavior, leadership, education, management, and methodology.
+John has conducted and published research on a variety of topics, most commonly in the areas of organizational behavior, leadership, education, management, AI, and methodology.
 His research has been accepted and presented at many regional and national conferences.

 Books

-John has authored two books on the topics of scholarly writing and dissertations.
 His book 100 Dissertation Mistakes: A Collection of Errors, Fallacies, Myths, and Misperceptions discusses the most common mistakes doctoral students make during their dissertations.

 His book Removing Redundancies from Scholarly Writing: A Guide to Writing Better Journal Articles, Dissertations, and Theses instructs academic writers how to avoid pedantic writing that makes manuscripts less accessible to readers.